slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Se não houvesse decisoes eramos todos iguais."
 -- António Simões*

+- people are punished for bad decisions and rarely rewarded for good decisions.
 - Ask yourself “does this decision require fast or slow thinking?”
 - Occam’s razor states that the simplest solution is usually correct.
 - the most important decision that you will make is not whether or not you should start something, but whether or not you should stay with something.